rebecaferreira/formy-automation/README.md

-## Automatizando testes realizados no site [Formy](https://formy-project.herokuapp.com) utilizando selenium webdriver e ruby.
+## Automating tests made on the site [Formy](https://formy-project.herokuapp.com) utilizando selenium webdriver e ruby.

-### Conteúdo aprendido no curso Selenium Webdriver with Ruby da [Test Automation University](https://testautomationu.applitools.com)
+### This project content was based on the course Selenium Webdriver with Ruby by [Test Automation University](https://testautomationu.applitools.com)

-#### Testes realizados via tela nos componentes:
+#### UI tests made on the following components:

 ✔️ checkbox

 ✔️ combobox

-✔️ campos
+✔️ fields

 ✔️ datepicker